Old Beechy Rail Trail

 Trail Information - Sections

-Don’t want to complete the trail all at once.
-The Trail can be completed in sections (see the section descriptions detailed below for more information).
+If you don’t want to complete the trail all at once, the Trail can be completed in sections (see the section descriptions detailed below for more information).

 - Colac - trail information shelter at Colac railway station